Taste of Savannah has become a tradition for many locals who want to sample dishes from some of the city's best restaurants all in one spot.

 Also new this year is the Social Square presented by Do Savannah, Visit Savannah, Savannah/Hilton Head International Airport and Jet Blue.

 "We'll bring in talent and do sampling.
-There will be charging stations and a comfy lounge area with big monitors so you can use (social media) to post photos."
+There will be charging stations and a comfy lounge area with big monitors so you can use (social media) to post photos," Gourley says.

 There will also be fun photo ops and giveaways.

-One of those stages is the Savannah Locals Stage presented by Savannah Magazine.
+One of those areas is the Savannah Locals Stage presented by Savannah Magazine.